 Tonight my mother was reporting some problems from her most recent colonoscopy.
 After having colon cancer twice, she is nearly colon-less.
 I responded to my mom, “Well, the biggest problem that you have is worrying about something that hasn’t happened.”
 Later, when I was relaying the story to my husband, admitting that I didn’t sound supportive, I stopped short.

-“Isn’t that essentially what I did with my BRCA mutation—worried about the cancer that I didn’t have?!”
-I plead, not really wanting to hear an affirmation?
+“Isn’t that essentially what I did with my BRCA mutation?
+Worried about the cancer that I did not have?!”
+I plead, not really wanting to hear an affirmation.

 In those moments of judgement, I hear Iyanla Vanzant’s voice in my head: